 The tribal leader, or autocrat, typically draws from a smaller circle of advice—from family, sycophants that have pledged personal loyalty, and external patrons that stand to be politically rewarded.
-Sharing information or disclosure are seen as a form of weakness, giving needless advantage to others.
+Sharing information and disclosure are seen as forms of weakness, giving needless advantage to others.
 Secrecy is a desirable norm.
 His language is characterized by short phrases, often repeated, and his speech projects an impression of “great” power.
-Life and work to him are an endless series of “mano-a-mano” negotiations in which one party wins and the other loses.
-Maneuver, covertness, and psychological tactics are seen as important ways to get ahead in this worldview that emphasizes a “me-first” or “my-country-first and the rest be damned” mentality.
+Life and work to him are an endless series of “mano a mano” negotiations in which one party wins and the other loses.
+Maneuver, covertness, and psychological tactics are seen as important ways to get ahead in this worldview that emphasizes a “me first” or “my country first and the rest be damned” mentality.

 The globalist leader has a more realistic and humble perception of her own capabilities.
 Her instincts are democratic.
 She knows, in today’s complex, interdependent, and multicultural world, that no single person is knowledgeable or wise enough to make highly centralized decisions.
 Advisors are chosen based on merit, rather than nepotism.
 Her language style is moderate, nuanced, contingent, complex, and persuasive.
 Openness and disclosure make for better collective decisions.
 Openness, communication, and cooperation also enable reciprocity and consensus to be reached with other countries on common rules, standards, protocols, and norms without which something as simple as the internet or cross-border phone calls and air travel—let alone the “architecture” of thousands of worldwide technical standards or the political dialogue needed to build and sustain a global civilization—would not be possible.